This will be a complete guide to Buddhist chanting meditation for beginners.

 Different religious groups perform different kinds of chants when meditating.
 Buddhists use sacred songs and sounds for chanting meditations, which are often taken as excerpts from different texts.
 Yogis will usually chant a simple sound such as “Om”.
 Christians have various chants that are similar to prayers.

-What is a good mantra for meditation?
+What is a good chant for meditation?

-What are the benefits of chanting?
+What are the benefits?

 The benefits include relaxation, inner peace, reduction in stress and anxiety, improved mood, stimulation of the parasympathetic nervous system, and lower blood pressure.

 Paul Harrison is a passionate meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in meditation and mindfulness.
 He studied meditation in beautiful Oxford, UK, and Hamilton Ontario Canada, and earned his degree at Staffordshire University.